Why You Should Use a Green Tea Shampoo

-We love a shampoo chock full of benefits.
+We love a shampoo chock-full of benefits!

-We want to let you in on a little secret: We’re starting to become a little ingredient-obsessed when it comes to choosing what new products we’re planning to try on our hair.
+We want to let you in on a little secret: We’re starting to become a little ingredient-obsessed when it comes to choosing what new products to try on our hair, especially when it comes to the green tea shampoo trend.
 For most products on the market, it’s not just the ingredients that produce results, but the technology of the formula infused into the product.
-However, that doesn’t seem to change our minds or of anyone else’s.
+However, that doesn’t seem to change our minds or anyone else’s.

-Green Tea Shampoo: Why We’re Obsessed and What Shampoos to Use
+Green Tea Shampoo: Why We’re Obsessed

 When we say green tea shampoo, we don’t necessarily mean using green tea as a shampoo for hair.
 However, green tea has been said to be a very good treatment.
 How does one use it you ask?
-Well, most women boil green tea, allow it to cool and rinse their hair with it.
+Well, most women boil green tea, allow it to cool, and rinse their hair with it.
 Some also take the tea and mix it into their deep conditioners.
 The antioxidants found in the tea help rejuvenate and strengthen hair.

-The Green Tea Shampoos We’re Obsessed With
+Green Tea Shampoos We Love

-Another green tea-infused shampoo on our list is Nexxus Diametress Shampoo.
+Nexxus Diametress Rebalancing Shampoo and Conditioner is infused with green tea and we are amazed by how clean and refreshing it makes hair feel!
 If you have fine or flat hair (or both), use this volumizing shampoo to gently cleanse your hair.
-The formula is enriched with green tea extract and concentrated elastin protein, and can help increase the diameter of each hair strand by up to 17 percent.
+The formula is enriched with green tea extract and concentrated elastin protein and can help increase the diameter of each hair strand by up to 17%.
 If this isn’t a boost for flat and fine hair, we don’t know what is.